benthomasson/db-designer-svg/README.rst

 db-designer-svg
 ==============================

-A prototype of a UI for networking visualization for Ansible Tower.
+A tool for designing database schemas.

 LICENSE: BSD